Nikunj-Sahani/Cyber_Security_Prep_v.2/03. 𝗞𝗮𝗹𝗶 𝗟𝗶𝗻𝘂𝘅/Day - 04/README.md

     > - -rwsr-xr-x 1 root root 44168 ping *(Notice the **s** — that’s SUID.)*

 ### 🖥 Sudo and Privilege Escalation

-Grant Temporary Root Privileges sudo command
+- 🎲 **Grant Temporary Root Privileges**
+   > - sudo Your_command

-Allow User to Run All Commands as Root
+- 🎲 **Allow User to Run All Commands as Root**
-Add to sudoers:
+   > - *Add to sudoers:*
-sudo usermod -aG sudo akash
+   > - sudo usermod -aG sudo username

-Or manually edit:
+- 🎲 **Manually edit:**
-sudo visudo
+   > - sudo visudo
-Add:
-akash ALL=(ALL:ALL) ALL
+   > - Add this line :- username ALL=(ALL:ALL) ALL
-Run Last Command with Sudo
+   > - Now Run your Command with Sudo
+   > - **sudo !!**

+### 🖥 System Security Tips for Admins

+   > - ✅ **Never use the root account for daily work**
+   > - ✅ Use sudo instead of direct root login
+   > - ✅ Lock inactive users: **sudo usermod -L username**
+   > - ✅ Set password expiry policy: **sudo chage -M 90 username**

+- ✅ **View last login info:**

+   > - lastlog
+   > - last -n 5

+---
+---
+## Hands-On Lab – User and Permission Management
+Goal: Manage users, groups, and permissions securely.

+- **Tasks to practice:**

+1. Create user student1 and group students
+2.	sudo useradd -m student1
-sudo !!
+3.	sudo groupadd students
+4.	sudo usermod -aG students student1
+5. Create shared folder /data/students
+6.	sudo mkdir -p /data/students
+7.	sudo chown root:students /data/students
+8.	sudo chmod 2770 /data/students

+### Quiz – Questions

+1. What’s the difference between chmod 755 and chmod 700?
+2. How do you set file ownership to root:admins?
+3. What is the effect of a sticky bit on /tmp?
+4. Which file defines sudo permissions?
+5. How do you list ACL permissions of a file?